 If you think your child has SEND, you should contact the school.
-Mrs Garwood, the school SENDCO, will be happy to discuss any concerns you may have.
+Mrs Garwood, the school special needs co-ordinator (SENCO), will be happy to discuss any concerns you may have.

 Just as there are some pupils who need additional support to close the gap between themselves and other pupils of the same age, there are also pupils who need a higher level of interaction, stimulation and challenge.
 These pupils are referred to as being 'More Able'.

 How do we support More Able pupils at Rogate?

 In the first instance, pupils needing to work at greater depth, will receive Quality First Teaching on a daily basis.
 This is now normal classroom practice at Rogate and for these pupils it means that they experience learning activities that require them to apply the skills being learned by the majority of the class but in a more complex context or with additional tasks.

 Starting this year, Rogate Primary will also be offering interventions for the more able.
 This will mean that for a small portion of the week, more able writers, mathematicians and readers will work in smaller groups outside of the classroom with either a TA or a teacher.
 At these times, the teacher or TA will focus on tasks which will enable the pupils achieve Greater Depth in their work.
 Miss Anderson is already running an Able Writers intervention and we plan for Mrs Cromie to begin an Able Mathematicians intervention.